-Background
+■ Background

-We've seen how learning can be characterized by gradient descent on an error function e(W), in weight-space.
-We are going to study analogous dynamics for recall behavior, rather than learning.

-Hopfield (1982) showed that for certain networks composed of threshold logic units, the state vector evolves through time in such as way as to decrease the value of a function called an "energy function".
-Here we are holding the weights fixed, and following the value of the energy function as the neural activities evolve through time.
+We've seen how learning can be characterized by gradient descent on an error function $e(\mathbf{W})$, in weight-space.
+Hopfield (1982) showed that for certain networks composed of threshold logic units, the state vector, evolved through time in such as way as to decrease the value of a function called an "energy function".
+Note that now we are holding the weights fixed, and following the value of the energy function as the neural activities evolve through time.
 This function is associated with energy because the mathematics in some cases is identical to that describing the evolution of physical systems with declining free energy.
 The Ising model of ferromagnetism developed in the 1920's is, as Hopfield pointed out, isomorphic to the discrete Hopfield net.
 We will study Hopfield's network in this notebook.

 One can define a function that depends on a neural state vector in almost any way one would like, e.g. E(V), where V is vector whose elements are the neural activites at time t.
 Suppose we could specify E(V) in such a way that small values of E are "good", and large values are "bad".
-In other words low values of E(V) tell us when the network is getting close to a right answer--as in the search game "you're getting warmer", but with the energy metaphor reversed.
 Then starting with this function, we could compute the time derivative of E(V) and set it equal to the gradient of E with respect to V. Then as we did for an error function over weight space, we could define a rule for updating V (but now in state space) over time such that we descend E(V) in the direction of the steepest gradient at each time step, and thus we'd go from "bad" to "good".
-But this gradient derived rule would not necessarily correspond to any reasonable neural network model.
+But this rule would not necessarily correspond to any reasonable neural network model.
 In two influential papers, Hopfield went the opposite direction.
 He started off with a reasonable model of neuron processing (the threshold logic unit or TLU), and posited an energy function for it.
 That is, he showed that with certain restrictions, state vectors for TLU networks descended this energy function as time progressed.
 The state vectors don't necessarily proceed in the direction of steepest descent, but they don't go up the energy surface.
 One reason this is useful, is that it shows that these networks converge to a stable state, and thus have well-defined properties for computation.

 Viewing neural computation in terms of motion over an "energy landscape" provides some useful intuitions.
 For example, think of memories as consisting of a set of stable points in state space of the neural system--i.e. local minima in which changing the state vector in any direction would only increase energy.
 Other points on the landscape could represent input patterns or partial data that associated with these memories.
 Retrieval is a process in which an initial point in state space migrates towards a stable point representing a memory.
-Mental life may be like moving from one (quasi) stable state to the next.
+Mental life may be like moving from one stable state to the next.
 Hopfield's paper dealt with one aspect: a theory of moving towards a single state and staying there.
 Hopfield showed conditions under which networks converge to pre-stored memories.